-Jon has interest in the Building Access System.
+Jon has an interest in the Building Access System.
 They have something similar, but it's not integrated with alarm monitoring.
 Their techs would "love it".
-Also had interest in Stay-Open Mode for remote sites, so technicians can unlock a door for several minutes or hours until they complete the job.
+Also had an interest in Stay-Open Mode for remote sites, so technicians can unlock a door for several minutes or hours until they complete the job.

 Jon wants to learn ASCII rules so he can modify them to bring in more detail about the exact card that has failed or the customer(s) affected.
 He wants to integrate a lot of disconnected systems into one overarching monitoring system.

-The company is looking for a new trouble ticket system for logging work performed on single equipment, for specific customers, and/or by specific employees.
+The company is looking for a new trouble ticket system for logging work performed on a single equipment, for specific customers, and/or by specific employees.

 You need to see DPS gear in action.
 Get a live demo with our engineers.